gmagklaras/POFR/README.md

 ## License, Credits and Release Versions

 POFR is an Open Source solution distributed under the terms of the GNU General Public License version 2.
 Please consult the [LICENSE file](/LICENSE) for more details.
-It is developed by Georgios Magklaras.
+It is developed by Steelcyber Scientific.

-The latest production release of POFR is v1.3.4 named "Deborah Washington Brown" (Dec 24, 2024).
+The latest production release of POFR is v1.4.0 named "Joyce Currie Little" (Apr 02, 2026).
 Previous versions are available from the [POFR Release Archive](https://github.com/gmagklaras/POFR/releases).

 The name of every POFR release honors the contribution of women in Computer Science and Mathematics.